levraipixel/minglo/Readme.md

 # How to

-1. put your cards in `app/assets/images/cards`
+1. put your cards in `app/assets/images/cards` (e.g. app/assets/images/cards/hello.jpg)

 2. run `bundle` to install dependencies